 Know Your Houseplant

 Imagine buying a dog without knowing that it needs dog food, plenty of water, exercise, and affection to thrive.
 With the best intentions, you might neglect one or more of its needs, and you'd see your puppy grow thin, despondent, or sick.
-Like dogs, plants are living things with specific sets of needs.
+Like animals, plants are living things with specific needs.